jumoel/bitbucket-enforcer/README.md

 Error messages might be bad.
 They are copied verbatim from bitbucket, and some of them contain HTML, some of them JSON-strings and some might contain something else entirely.

+Main branches are not enforced. `bitbucket-enforcer` is meant to be polling for new repositories often, so as to enforce policies as soon as a repository is created.
+At this point, there will probably be no branches in the repository, which means that a main branch cannot be set.